-Throughout the school year our older preschoolers are exposed to the cultures of various people around the world such as India, France, Great Britain, Kenya, Australia, Brazil, China, Costa Rica, Japan, Australia, Mexico, Sweden, and Italy.
-Each year, we spend a few weeks learning about a specific countries - we learn a bit of their the language, get acquainted with bits of their culture, try new food and typical dishes, and learn more about each country's customs and celebrations.
+Throughout the school year our Rising 4s through Kindergarten are exposed to the cultures of various people around the world such as India, France, Great Britain, Kenya, Australia, Brazil, China, Costa Rica, Japan, Australia, Mexico, Sweden, and Italy.
+Each year, we spend a few weeks learning about specific countries - we learn a bit of the language, get acquainted with highlights of their culture, try their traditional foods and typical dishes, and learn more about each country's customs and celebrations.

-The children learn from native speakers (generally parents in our community) who visit our school to give presentations about their country.
-Our Rising 4s, PreK, and Kindergarten classes enjoy getting to know cultures of the world and become immersed in projects which help bring their experiences to life.
-Last year, the children created fantastic replicas of the Leaning Tower of Pisa, Machu Picchu and the Eiffel Tower.
-Our students truly enjoy learning about different peoples and cultures and we all look forward to this exciting part of our learning experience.
+The children enjoy learning from native speakers (generally parents in our community) who visit our school to give presentations about their country.
+Our Rising 4s, PreK, and Kindergarten classes enjoy getting to know the cultures of the world, comparing and contrasting with their own cultures and become immersed in projects which help bring their learning experiences to life.
+Last year, the children created fantastic dioramas of the Leaning Tower of Pisa, Machu Picchu and the Eiffel Tower.
+Our students enjoy learning about different peoples and cultures and we all look forward to this exciting part of curriculum each year as part of a special and popular learning unit.

 FOREIGN LANGUAGE EXPOSURE